DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 ## Deriving Keys from Passphrases

 [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) refers to Password-Based Key Derivation Function 2.
-This is a standard described officially in [RFC 2898](https://www.ietf.org/rfc/rfc2898.txt).
+This is a standard described officially in [IETF RFC 2898](https://www.ietf.org/rfc/rfc2898.txt).
 It allows the derivation of a cryptographically strong key from a text password.

 This custom policy can derive a key and optionally, an IV, from a passphrase using PBKDF2.